 You have every right to file the claim yourself, but most accident victims choose to have a lawyer do it for them.
 Working with an attorney increases your chance of a fair settlement that accounts for all of your damages.

 Need Help With Your Motorcycle Accident Claim?

-At John Foy & Associates, we’ve been helping motorcycle accident victims seek full compensation for their claims for more than 20 years.
+Motorcycle accident lawyers John Foy & Associates have been helping motorcycle accident victims seek full compensation for their claims for more than 20 years.
 We know what it takes to win, and we’d love to help—starting with a FREE consultation.
 To get your free consultation, call us today at 404-400-4000 or fill out the form on this page to get started.